paulmayer-fullstacker/underworld-wizards/readmeSolution.md

 ---

 ### Frontend Development & Integration
-Once the backend API was stable and thoroughly tested, I began building the user-facing application.
-This was actually lifted (with considerable modification) from week-7’s challenge (the Note Pad application).
-Once again, during this part of development, I employed iterative development and continuous testing.
-This required me to build single small modules at a time, testing the module, then move to the next module.
+Once the backend API was stable and thoroughly tested, we began building the user-facing application.
+This was actually lifted (with considerable modification) from week-8’s challenge (the Blog Post application).
+Once again, during this part of development, we employed iterative development and continuous testing.
+This required us to build single small modules at a time, testing the module, then move to the next module.
 This, in the hope of catches issues early, when they are easier to isolate and rectify.
 Testing was integrated throughout the process.
-I used MySQL Workbench to confirm the status of data, and the VSCode REST Client to test API function and client interaction.
+We used MySQL Workbench to confirm the status of data, and the VSCode REST Client to test API function and client interaction.

 ---